rsksmart/devportal-1.0/_rsk/node/contribute/linux.md

 #### Building the project with Gradle in Visual Studio Code

-In order to build the project using `Gradle` we can simply go to the respective tab.
-There, we should be able to see all available `Gradle` configurations from the application.
+In order to build the project using `Gradle`, we can simply go to the respective tab.
+On tab, we should be able to see all available `Gradle` configurations from the application.
 Select the project to be built and double-click the desired `Gradle Task`.

 ![img](/assets/img/rsk/howToInstallAndRun/VSCode_Gradle.png)